 - Droste Image: Simon conjures an image of the Discworld to demonstrate his talent upon arrival at UU.
 It expands to show a tiny image of himself, which is conjuring a tiny image of the Discworld, which contains a tiny image of himself, etc.

-- Early Installment Weirdness: As early as her second appearance in Wyrd Sisters, this portrayal of Granny Weatherwax was almost as big an inconsistancy as the infamous first appearance of the Patrician in The Colour of Magic.
+- As early as her second appearance in Wyrd Sisters, this portrayal of Granny Weatherwax was almost as big an inconsistency as the infamous first appearance of the Patrician in The Colour of Magic.
 It's finally established in Maskerade that she tried to pretend the whole thing never happened out of embarrassment, to the point that even Nanny didn't know about most of it.